enzo-project/enzo-dev/doc/manual/source/developer_guide/UsingTabulatedFeedback.rst

 from stellar population synthesis models such as the `SYGMA <https://nugrid.github.io/NuPyCEE/overview.html>`_ chemical evolution code can be used instead.

-These tables make it easy to track metals from specific feedback sources such as different types of supernovae or even pre-supernova feedback.
+These tables offer mass and metal yields for massive stars and Type II supernovae, Type Ia supernovae, AGB stellar winds, and neutron star mergers.
-This feature is called "process tracking."
+This allows the metal contributions from specific feedback sources to be tracked individually with a feature called "process tracking."
+Additionally, the tables provide information on the rate of Type II and Ia supernova that can be used to calculate energy yields.

 A subset of methods support the use of tabulated yields.
 See :doc:`../physics/star_particles`
 for a current list of feedback methods and problem types that support tabulated yields and source tracking respectively.
+Information on generating yield tables is also on that page.

 Feedback Table Structure
 ------------------------